-Poet, cultural activist and Founding Director of the "Brainerd Institute Project," a subsidiary of The ADEPT Publications New American Folk Center, Inc. Dr. Ayers-Allen has been recognized by Cambridge Who's Who for dedication, leadership and excellence in all various aspects of her career.
-We honored her for her commitment and contributions to literary arts, for facilitating and promoting the artistic efforts of others, and for her preservation of an important SC cultural landmark.
+Poet, cultural activist and Founding Director of the "Brainerd Institute Project," a subsidiary of The ADEPT Publications New American Folk Center, Inc. Vivian Ayers-Allen has been recognized by Cambridge Who's Who for dedication, leadership and excellence in all various aspects of her career.
+We honored her for her commitment and contributions to literary arts, for facilitating and promoting the artistic efforts of others, and for her preservation of an important South Carolina cultural landmark.

 Commissioner Mignon L. Clyburn

 Mignon L. Clyburn was ominated as a member of the Federal Communications Commission on June 25, 2009, and sworn in August 3, 2009.
 Her term expired June 30, 2012.

 Commissioner Clyburn has a long history of public service and dedication to the public interest.
 Prior to her swearing in as Commissioner, she served for 11 years as the representative of South Carolina’s sixth district on the Public Service Commission of South Carolina (PSC).
 She was sworn in for her first term in July 1998, and was subsequently reelected in 2002 and 2006.
 She served as chair of the PSC from July 2002 through June 2004.

 Dr. Maria Buse